bytebase/bytebase/docs/design/gh-ost-integration.md

 - [azure](https://docs.microsoft.com/en-us/azure/mysql/howto-create-users)
 - [aws](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.MySQL.CommonDBATasks.html) (Stored procedures)

+We will take the first approach, this section is left here for information.

 ### gh-ost execution stages

 We will divide gh-ost execution into different tasks.
 Each task needs to be approved by user to proceed.
 These tasks are described in detail in the following sections.